ecomfe/react-hooks/packages/element-size/docs/useElementSize.md

 function useElementSize(): [ElementResizeCallback, Size | undefined];
 ```

-The initial size is `undefined` and will be updated on mount any anytime element is resized.
+The initial size is `undefined` and will be updated on mount anytime element is resized.

 <code src='./demo/useElementSize.tsx'>